heyallnorahere/pancake/README.md

 ## How?
 ### Spinning a motor
+#### CAN interface

+In FRC, CAN is the primary protocol with which the roboRIO interfaces with motors.
+The Raspberry Pi does not come with a native CAN interface, in contrast to the roboRIO's built-in CAN ports.
+With this being said, however, commercial auxiliary CAN hats can extend the Raspberry Pi's hardware functionality through the use of the Raspberry Pi's [SPI](https://en.wikipedia.org/wiki/Serial_Peripheral_Interface) interface, and provide a CAN network exposed to user-space Linux programs, such as my robot code.

 #### SOLO

 I chose a Raspberry Pi to control the robot for several reasons.
 It's cheap, supports a widely-used